nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Finds staff whose names contain any of the given keywords, or by their index in the staff list.
 Can attach [fields](#fields-of-a-staff) for additional restrictions or find by fields alone.
 If index search is performed, no other input is expected.
+The filtered result is displayed on both staff view and schedule.

 Name Search: